FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/mrs_cluster_v2.md

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC which bound to the MRS cluster.
   Changing this will create a new MRS cluster resource.

-* `subnet_id` - (Required, String, ForceNew) Specifies the network ID of a subnet which bound to the MRS cluster.
+* `subnet_id` - (Required, String, ForceNew) Specifies the ID of the VPC Subnet which bound to the MRS cluster.
   Changing this will create a new MRS cluster resource.

 * `manager_admin_pwd` - (Required, String, ForceNew) Specifies the administrator password, which is used to login to